danialfarid/angular-file-upload/README.md

               // needs to check the file mime type for it to work. ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
                                   // drag&drop support for this browser
-    ngf-stop-propagation="true" or "false" // default false, whether to propagate drag/drop events. ngf-hide-on-drop-not-available="true" or "false" // default false, hides element if file drag&drop is not supported ngf-min-size='10' // minimum acceptable file size in bytes ngf-max-size='10' // maximum acceptable file size in bytes
+    ngf-stop-propagation="true" or "false" // whether to propagate drag/drop events.
+    ngf-hide-on-drop-not-available="true" or "false" // hides element if file drag&drop is not supported ngf-min-size='10' // minimum acceptable file size in bytes ngf-max-size='10' // maximum acceptable file size in bytes
 >